spinks/vim-leader-guide/README.md

 	- i.e. if one wanted to change the display name for the key `'b'` for whatever reason you would set `g:leaderGuide_key_name_map = {'b': 'custom'}`
 	- `<space>` mappings which would previously display `[ ]` now display `[SPC]`
 	- with this the layout calculation now takes these mappings into consideration
+- Add variable `g:leaderGuide_match_whole`, setting this to `1` allows for multi-key mappings where the root (all but last characters) of the multi-key mapping is a second function, however it also means that incorrect keys entered before the mapping will be read, meaning that there will be no function called.
+Alternatively leaving it as `0` (the default) will mean that it will only try and match the last key, allowing for incorrect key presses leading up to the correct key.
+  - You should set this depending on your use.
+For instance if you need a function for one key, say `m` and then a second function for `mr` you should set this variable to `1`, if not leave it as `0`
 #### Fork Todos
 - Update docs
 - ~~Add syntax highlighting for menu names when `g:leaderGuide_display_plus_menus` is enabled~~